-Your headline or BTMTM should be 3 to 10 words in length.
-It should blend together facts, anecdotes, stories, logic, and passion.
+Your headline or BTM™ should be 3 to 10 words in length.
+It should blend facts, anecdotes, stories, logic, and passion.

 Keep in mind, Step 3 is the most difficult of the eight steps.
-Be patient and take your time—it will be worth the wait.
+Be patient and take your time.
+It will be worth the wait.
 You will feel it in your whole body when you feel it is right for you.
 You will be saying out loud with arms stretched wide, “YESSSSS!”

 The headline is followed by three short supporting sentences just like an effective elevator pitch.
 Your message should take less than 30 seconds to say.
 Why so short?
 Consumer goods companies have learned through billions of dollars of advertising how to open our hearts and that means opening our wallets.
 Think about advertising today.
 Television and radio spots are 15 or 30 seconds long; newspaper and magazine headlines generally range from 1 to 10 words.

 Mold your answer into a compelling headline with supporting sentences and watch your presentation success soar.

 Every successful presentation, every data story has a call-to-action.
 Each participant should have a clear expectation of the next steps you want to accomplish.